taillades/Seizure-Detection-Android-App/README.md

 ## Usage

 1. Login Activity: to create a new user, click on the "register" button
-2. Register Activity: fill in your email, height (m), weight (kg) and choose a password (more than 6 characters)
+2. Register Activity: fill in your email, height (cm), weight (kg) and choose a password (more than 6 characters)
 3. Register Activity: click "Join"
 4. Login Activity: click "Login"
 5. Main Activity: make sure you are wearing the H10 Polar sensor and that the firmware version is at least 3.0.35